krolow/queue-run/docs/Performance.md

 Use the [abort signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to detect when your handler ran out of time.
 :::

 If your backend is mostly handling HTTP/WS requests, it may not benefit much from having a database connection pool, and you may get around with a single connection, or pool size of 1.

-OTOH it would open as many database connections as there are concurrent requests [^2].
+OTOH it would open as many database connections as there are concurrent requests.
 Many database servers cannot manage multiple open connections, and you need to consider using a database proxy.

 :::info Reserved Concurrency
 [Reserved concurrency](https://docs.aws.amazon.com/lambda/latest/operatorguide/reserved-concurrency.html) can help limit the number of active instances, but you should still consider a database proxy.